-Relative sensitivities, or DDVF, can be obtained from the relative response factors (RRFs), which are the ratios of projected 2018 ozone to simulated typical 2007 ozone, and the current design values (DVCs).
-DVCs are derived from measured ozone concentrations; therefore, relative sensitivities are probably more realistic than absolute sensitivities, which use the simulated ozone concentrations as the only basis.
-Here, simulated ozone concentrations are used in a relative sense by taking the ratio of one modeled case to another.
+Relative sensitivities, or changes in future design values (DDVF), are obtained from current design values (DVCs) and relative response factors (RRFs).
+Since DVCs are derived from measured ozone concentrations, relative sensitivities ought to be more realistic than absolute sensitivities that are solely based on simulated ozone concentrations.
+RRF is the ratio of simulated 2018 ozone to simulated typical 2007 ozone.
+Hence, two sets of simulated ozone concentrations are used relative to one another in relative sensitivities.
 The method used here to calculate DDVFs is slightly different than taking the difference of two future design values as will be described below but the essence is the same in that there is a reality basis.

 EPA's Modeled Attainment Test Software (MATS) was used to calculate the RRFs.
 MATS expects two sets of modeled concentrations as inputs: a "baseline" and a "forecast".
 Here, the 2018 base case was provided as the "baseline" and the sensitivity or reduced emission case was provided as the "forecast".
 Hence the RRF that MATS calculates is: